Diet

 Can Guinea Pigs Eat Cantaloupe Seeds?

-But these seeds are slippery and slimy and are of the right size to get logged in guinea pig’s small esophagus.
+Cantaloupe seeds don’t contain any harmful content for guinea pigs.
+But these seeds are slippery, slimy, and the right size to get lodged in a guinea pig’s small esophagus.

-According to some studies, it is also claimed that the cantaloupe seeds contain some traces of cyanide that can be fatal for your guinea pigs.
+According to some studies, cantaloupe seeds may contain traces of cyanide that can be fatal for guinea pigs.
+Make sure to remove the seeds before serving the fruit to your guinea pig.

 Can Guinea Pigs Eat Cantaloupe Rind?